 2. Familiarity breeds… Normalcy

-3. Hunters contribute to the economy and environment.
+3. Hunters contribute to the economy and the environment.

 This is not to mention the amount of money from ammunition, gear, and sometimes firearm sales that puts money into the economy.
 Of course, we all know that hunting also helps improve the wildlife population.

-4. Creates proud heritage and a sense of community.
+4. Creates a proud heritage and a sense of community.